tobek/headsoak/notes.md

 - nutmeg should remember your current location. details:
   - is your location just your query, or the query and where you've scrolled to?
   - should your location be remembered across all machines, or should each machine locally remember its location? configurable?
+- should + button for new tag on nut (and resulting field) be on the right side, so that it's always in the same place?

 ## info site